Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

   * 12/03/2023: Instead of N amount of tries, A* is used when the robot makes minimal progress within N amount of moves.
   * 15/03/2023: Fixed issue with A* not providing a correct path
       * Testing more *realistic* values based on RTK inaccuracy and LiDAR ranges
+  * 04/04/2023: Added method to reduce number of detected points to minimal set required for A*.
+Method needs more testing, but appears stable.

 # TODO